Krishnabot/Portfolio_old/README.md

 # Portfolio: setup and mobile version skeleton

+- Mobile Version Skeleton  shows mobile skeleton version of my portfolio.
+- I have used flexbox and backgound svg image to alignment and background customisation.
+- All the social media icons leads to my real profiles.

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.
 - Flexbox to place elements in the page.